pubid/pubid/.kilocode/rules/memory-bank/context.md

 9. **Comprehensive documentation** - Makes secondary features production-ready
 10. **Verify assumptions** - PLATEAU appeared to have failures but was actually perfect!
 11. **V1 vs V2 format differences** - V2 improvements may show as "failures"
+12. **Fixtures organization** - Essential for targeted testing and parser enhancements

 ---